Elderjs/docs/elderguide.com/elderjs.md

 permalink: ({ request, settings, helpers }): String => {
   // NOTE: permalink must be sync.
 Async is not supported.

   // request: this is the object received from the all() function.
-Generally, we recommend passing a 'slug' parameter but you can use any naming you want
+Generally, we recommend passing a 'slug' parameter but you can use any naming you want.
   // settings: this describes the Elder.js bootstrap settings.
   // helpers: Elder.js helpers and user helpers from the ./src/helpers/index.js` file.
   // NOTE: You should avoid using helpers here as helpers.permalinks default helper (see below) doesn't support it.